MrsRina/MinecraftEmPythonkkkkkkk/README.md

 The original repo was made early of 2020, with the purpose of teaching Python to a dear Friend,
-but I miss nuked the repo, luckly the code was backup.
+but I miss nuked the repo, luckly the code had backup.

 it's like a Mainecréft, but it is in python and it's not like Mainecréft